 The parietal lobe enables us to comprehend spatial information and differentiate shapes, sizes and textures.
 Other functions include right/left differentiation, mathematical abilities and the ability to express or comprehend emotion.
 Injury in this area interferes with reading, math, attention to the contralateral hemispace and typically results in a flattened affect.
 The perception and understanding of emotion in others may be compromised in some individuals with injuries in this area.

 Rotational forces seldom cause injury to the occipital lobe because of its location in the lower rear portion of the skull.
 Damage to primary visual cortex in the occipital lobe causes blindness while damage to adjacent areas impairs the individual’s ability to understand and interpret visual information.

 E. Diagnosis of Brain Injury

 The diagnosis of brain injury is not difficult in cases of moderate or severe injury.
-By definition, a person has sustained a brain injury once either a loss of consciousness or change in mental status has been established.
+By definition, a person has sustained a brain injury once loss of consciousness or change in mental status has been established.
 Diagnosis can prove more difficult in cases of mild brain injury.
 Often the patient is not certain whether they lost consciousness at the time of the injury.
 Because symptoms may be masked by medications or other acute injuries, the diagnosis of mild brain injury may not be made for days, weeks or even months following an accident.
-The diagnosis of traumatic brain injury is completely missed by treating physicians in many cases of mild brain injury.
-Sometimes, cognitive deficits may not become readily apparent until the person returns to work or school and attempts to resume their normal routine.
+The diagnosis of traumatic brain injury is completely missed in many cases of mild brain injury.
+Sometimes, cognitive deficits may not become readily apparent until the person returns to work or school and attempts to perform their normal routine.
 Several diagnostic tools are available to medical clinicians to assist in the diagnosis of brain injury.